 You may also catch a glimpse of dust mites feces, which are small rectangular pellets that are brownish in appearance.

 2. Use A Dust Mite Test Kit

-It probably sounds available but there are dust mite test kits available.
+It probably sounds unlikely but there are dust mite test kits available.
 These are DIY solutions that require you to collect samples of dust by vacuuming and perform a series of test on the samples.

 Often, a reagent is applied to the sample and the resulting colors indicate the level of dust mites infestation in the particular sample.
 Here’s one of the cheapest dust mite test kit that you can get on Amazon.

 You’ll get the results in 10 minutes on whether the level of dust mites in the samples are low, medium or high.

 3. Identify Dust Mite Allergy Symptoms

 You could be oblivious to the millions of dust mites growing rapidly in your home.
 But there’s no mistaking the allergy symptoms triggered by the tiny pests.
 In fact, the signs of allergy indicate that the number of dust mites has grown to a substantial amount.